-Years ago my pal Peter showed me how to roast garlic whole and eat the warm, toasty cloves right out of the head.
+Years ago a friend of mine showed me how to roast garlic whole and eat the warm, toasty cloves right out of the head.
 How wonderfully simple!
 And perfect for garlic lovers.

 Roasted Garlic Recipe

-2 Peel away the outer layers of the garlic bulb skin, leaving the skins of the individual cloves intact.
-Using a knife, cut off 1/4 to a 1/2 inch of the top of cloves, exposing the individual cloves of garlic.
+2 Peel and discard the papery outer layers of the whole garlic bulb, leaving intact the skins of the individual cloves of garlic.
+Using a sharp knife, cut 1/4 to a 1/2 inch from the top of cloves, exposing the individual cloves of garlic.

-3 Place the garlic heads in a baking pan; muffin pans work well for this purpose.
-Drizzle a couple teaspoons of olive oil over each head, using your fingers to make sure the garlic head is well coated.
-Cover with aluminum foil.
-Bake at 400°F for 30-35 minutes, or until the cloves feel soft when pressed.
+3 Place the garlic heads in a baking pan, cut side up.
+(A muffin pan works great for this, as it keeps the garlic bulbs from rolling around.)
+Drizzle a couple teaspoons of olive oil over each exposed head, using your fingers to rub the olive oil over all the cut, exposed garlic cloves.
+Cover the bulb with aluminum foil.
+Bake at 400°F (205°C) for 30-35 minutes, or until the cloves feel soft when pressed.

 4 Allow the garlic to cool enough so you can touch it without burning yourself.
 Use a small small knife cut the skin slightly around each clove.
 Use a cocktail fork or your fingers to pull or squeeze the roasted garlic cloves out of their skins.

 Eat as is (I love straight roasted garlic) or mash with a fork and use for cooking.
 Can be spread over warm French bread, mixed with sour cream for a topping for baked potatoes, or mixed in with Parmesan and pasta.